grassfed-development/github-organization-scanner/README.md

 - Locally: In the `reports/` directory
 - Cloud: In the GCS bucket (if configured) under `github_scanner/{scan_type}/{filename}`

+## Future Development

+This repository is specifically designed to work with Google Cloud Platform storage.
+A future repository will be developed for Azure Storage and Azure Functions integration.

 ## Troubleshooting

 ### Rate Limiting Issues